Sumo is one of Japan’s most well-known sports, and a highly authentic Japanese cultural experience in and of itself.

-The only problem for travelers is that the official tournaments only take place 6 times throughout the year, which means that for most travelers attending a basho ends up being impossible.
+The only problem for travelers is that the tournaments only take place a few times a year, which means that for most travelers attending a basho ends up being impossible.

 To help make sure this doesn’t happen to you, we’ve put together information on: